lancewood1/cloud-native-course-errata/README.md

   is configured as following

   - Being able to connect your GAIA API endpoint
-  - Being able to connect internal JPMC Maven repository: See if you can build a simple Spring Boot app
+  - Being able to connect internal Maven repository: See if you can build a simple Spring Boot app

 I will be in the classroom from 8:15AM in case you need any